phunware/maas-cms-ios-sdk/README.md

 MaaSCore.framework
 ````

-MaaSCMS has a dependency on MaaSCore.framework which is available here: https://github.com/phunware/maas-core-ios-sdk
+MaaS Content Management has a dependency on MaaSCore.framework which is available here: https://github.com/phunware/maas-core-ios-sdk

 It's recommended that you add the MaaS frameworks to the 'Vendor/Phunware' directory.
 This directory should contain MaaSCore.framework and MaaSCMS.framework  as well as any other MaaS frameworks that you are using.